Building a Data Governance Team: 10 Steps To Success

 To achieve a data-driven culture, organizations need to establish a strong data governance program that can manage data quality, security, and compliance.

 However, building a successful data governance program requires a team of experts with different roles and responsibilities.
-In this section, we will explore the anatomy of a data governance team, mapping out the relationships between different members and their roles.
+In this section, we will explore the structure of a data governance team, mapping out the relationships between different members and their roles.

-In this structure:
+In this data governance team structure:

 - The Data Governance Council or Committee oversees the entire data governance program and provides guidance to the data governance team members.